 Using the wrong type of pan can make your cake turn out wrong.
 For example, using an aluminum pan might make the sides bake a lot faster than the center of the cake.

-If you want to get better results, then you should purchase a high-quality baking pan that will do a good job for you.
+If you want to get better results, you should purchase a high-quality baking pan that will do a good job for you.
 It’s also going to be wise to consider the pan size that was recommended to you in the recipe that you’re making.

 Keep in mind that recipes are written with certain portions and pan sizes in mind.
-If you’re using a pan that is much larger or much smaller than the recommended pan size, then things are going to turn out different than expected.
+If you’re using a pan that is much larger or much smaller than the recommended pan size, things are going to turn out different than expected.

 Thankfully, it’s not going to be all that hard to switch pans, and you likely already own several baking pans of various sizes.
 Many people don’t think to look at the recommended pan size when reading a recipe, but you can do that now to try to get things right the next time.